robertmarkbram/robertmarkbram.github.io/technical/_posts/2007/07/2007-07-04-eclipse-shortcuts.md

 </P>

 <P>
-In particular I set up the <code>Shift + Alt + Q, X</code> short cut to add all of the views that I switch between regularly.
+In particular I set up the <kbd>Shift + Alt + Q, X</kbd> short cut to add all of the views that I switch between regularly.
 For example, to set a shortcut for the console, select the view as shown to the left.
-Put the cursor into the Key Sequence Name field, press <code>Shift + Alt + Q</code>, then <code>C</code>.
+Put the cursor into the Key Sequence Name field, press <kbd>Shift + Alt + Q</kbd>, then <kbd>C</kbd>.
 Press Add to set the shortcut.
-Now, <code>Shift + Alt + Q, C</code> will open the Console View.
+Now, <kbd>Shift + Alt + Q, C</kbd> will open the Console View.
 </P>

 <P>